Of the top questions asked about making money online, how long does it take to do it is probably in the top 3 that I hear. And I’ve got an answer.

-- But if you’re going the straight forward route, while investing as little as possible and focusing entirely on SEO, up to 6 months.
+Answer 2: But if you’re going the straight forward route, while investing as little as possible and focusing entirely on blogging which is an awesome place to start, then I would say at least 6 months.

 Unless you’ve already experienced what it’s like to make money online, from owning an online business let’s say, you’ll know that there isn’t one factor that plays a role in the time it takes to reach that revenue point so while I can’t cover every scenario, I will give you list of factors to consider and explain my own experiences.